 DESDEMONA

-Othello’s doomed love Desdemona was given her name by Italian poet Cinzio.
+Othello’s doomed love answered to Desdemona.
+Her name first appeared in a poem by the Italian writer Cinzio.
 His 1565 work Un Capitano Moro is believed to be the basis for Shakespeare’s Othello.
-It fits with long names for girls, but the meaning – ill-fated – might be off-putting.
+While Desdemona fits with long names for girls, the meaning – ill-fated – might be off-putting.

 DOMENICA, DOMINICA